 Color Doppler Ultrasound

 Color Doppler ultrasound is similar to duplex Doppler ultrasound in that a picture is created from sound waves.
 Instead of the sounds being converted into a graph, a color picture of blood flow speed and movement is created from the sounds.

 Power Doppler is a form of Color Doppler Ultrasound that is able to penetrate organs for a closer look at what’s going on with blood flow inside the organ.
 The resulting image includes a color overlay showing blood speed and direction.

 There are various diagnostic uses for Doppler ultrasound in a traditional medical setting, but in terms of pregnancy and fetal and pregnancy health, uses are limited.
 Doctors often use Doppler ultrasound during pregnancy to check fetal umbilical blood flow, placental blood flow and blood flow in the heart and brain.
 Using the Doppler ultrasound results, doctors can determine if restricted blood flow due to sickle cell anemia, RH sensitization or restricted blood vessels is to blame for fetal abnormalities.

 Restricted blood flow to the fetus could cause:

 - Impaired development

-If sickle cell anemia is diagnosed, children may undergo a special form of Doppler Ultrasound known as the Transcranial Doppler to evaluate risk of stroke.
+If sickle cell anemia is diagnosed, children may undergo a special form of Doppler ultrasound known as the transcranial Doppler to evaluate the risk of stroke.